 How to book your train tickets online

-You can easily book your train tickets online, either on your laptop on the TRAINOSE website, or on the mobile phone TRAINOSE app.
+You can easily book your train tickets online, either on the HELLENIC TRAIN website, or on the HELLENIC TRAIN app on your phone.
 The app is available for both Android (Google Play) and iOS (App Store).

 You can pay by debit / credit card or Paypal.
 The tickets will come to your email as a PDF, and will open automatically in the app.
 All you need to do is show the inspector the QR code, which they will scan.

 If you prefer, you can also get paper tickets at the train stations.
 Allow for at least 45 minutes before the train departs, as there may be queues.